stephcmartin/harry-potter-tic-tac-toe/harry-potter-template/README.md

 6.)
 Polishing my CSS<br>
 After resloving my game logic and auth issues, I polished up my CSS.

-# Basic functions that were needed in my game:
+# Basic Functionality Of The Game (That I Knew I Would Need):
 * A set of states of the game.
 In my game, each state would represent a certain configuration of the grid.
 * A finite set of actions: only one action a player can do which is put his/her letter on an empty cell.
 * A transition function: takes the current state and the played action and returns the next state in the game.
 * A terminal test function that checks if a state is terminal/ if there is a winner.
 * A score function that calculates the score of the player at a terminal state.

-# Technologies Use To Build This Game:
+# Technologies Used To Build This Game:
 * Client
     * jQuery - For UI manipulation and AJAX calls
     * SASS